shahjalal132/shahjalal132/README.md

 Whether you are looking for inspiration for your own projects or want to collaborate on a new project, I invite you to explore my GitHub profile and get in touch with me to discuss your ideas.
 Thank you for visiting!

-Skills: HTML / CSS / JavaScript / jQuery / MySQL / PHP / WordPress
+Skills: HTML / CSS / JavaScript / jQuery / MySQL / PHP / WordPress / WordPress Theme Development / WordPress Plugin Development

 - 🔭 I’m currently working on Theme Development
 - 🌱 I’m currently learning Theme Development